mlaursen/react-md/docs/src/components/Customization/Grids/README.md

 ### Class Names Created
 - `.md-grid` - The main flex container.
-You should use this along with the `.md-cell` to get the correct gutter and margins for a material desing page.
+You should use this along with the `.md-cell` to get the correct gutter and margins for a material design page.
 - `.md-grid--no-spacing` - An optional class name to use with the `.md-grid`.
 When they are used together, all the margins and spacings will be removed from the grid.
 - `.md-cell` - The main container for a column or cell in the grid.
 If this is used alone, the default